Skip to content

 Introduction

 zelph is an innovative semantic network system that allows inference rules to be defined within the network itself.
-This project provides a powerful foundation for knowledge representation and automated reasoning, with a special focus on efficient memory usage and logical inference capabilities.
+This project provides a powerful foundation for knowledge representation and automated reasoning, with a special focus on efficiency and logical inference capabilities.
 With dedicated import functions and specialized semantic scripts (like wikidata.zph), zelph offers powerful analysis capabilities for the complete Wikidata knowledge graph while remaining adaptable for any semantic domain.

 The zelph ecosystem includes: